-These mini succulent planters are a spin on the Cement Balloon Planter I made!
-Color the concrete with cement Pigment for a vibrant contrast with the succulents.
+These pigmented mini cement Balloon planters are a spin on the original Cement Balloon Planter I made!
+Color the concrete with cement pigment for a vibrant contrast with the succulents.

 I loved making the DIY balloon planters so much that I wanted to make them again, but this time I wanted them to be darker to give a more dynamic color contrast between the planters and the plants.
-This is a similar tutorial to my Cement Balloon Planter, but this shows the parts of the process that were different for these minis, including how to make them darker using colorant.
+These pigmented mini cement balloon planters are similar to my Cement Balloon Planter, but this tutorial shows the parts of the process that were different for these minis, including how to color the cement.

 DIY Difficulty Level | Easy